MicrosoftDocs/dynamics-365-ai/ai-docs/sales/create-and-activate-a-sequence.md

         Enter the following information to configure the automated email activity, and then select **Save**:
         -	A name and description for the activity.
 The information you enter here will be displayed to sellers.
-        -	An email template that you want to assign for this step.
+        -	<a name=automated-email></a>An email template that you want to assign for this step.
             1. Select **Add email template**.
             2. In the **Email templates** dialog, select the language and then choose a template.
 When a template is chosen, you can see the preview.
                 > [!div class="mx-imgBorder"]